NSTAAF International Factball: Germany v Portugal

 But what about all the times you need to use the word that means pertaining to the testing and labelling of beef in everyday conversation?

-Well, what happened was that it was a law because of the BSE crisis.
-And so they didn't want the English beef to go in there.
+Well, what happened was that it was a law because of the BSE crisis, and so they didn't want the English beef to go in there.

-And then they repealed that law, so they don't need it anymore.
+So they came up with this word that will explain about the testing of it, and then they repealed that law, so they don't need it anymore.
 That's definitely a way to guarantee that BSE returns.

 Well, thank God that's all over.
 We don't need that word anymore.